egojason/docker-python-oracle/README.md

-# docker-python-flask-oracle
+# docker-python-oracle
-This docker images serves as an environment to execute a python flask API with oracle database connection.
+This docker image serves as an environment to execute python scripts with oracle database connection.